The symplectic geometry of closed equilateral random walks in 3-space: Toric symplectic structure on random walks or polygonal ``arms.'' Toric symplectic structure on random walks or polygonal ``arms''

-To differentiate $f_n(\ell)$, we use the following observation (cf. Buonacore \cite{Buonocore:2009fk}):
+To differentiate $f_n(\ell)$, we use the following observation (cf. Buonacore \cite{Buonocore2009fk}):

-where $F_{n-1}(x)$ is the cdf of a sum of uniform random variates in $[-r_1,r_1] \cross \cdots \cross [-r_{n-1},r_{n-1}]$.
-Differentiating and substituting in the results of Lemma~\ref{lem:sum pdf} yields the formula above. \end{proof} Since we will often be interested in equilateral polygons with edgelength 1, we observe \begin{corollary} The pdf of the end-to-end distance $\ell \in [0,n]$ over the space of equilateral arms $\earm$ is given by
+where $F_{n-1}(x)$ is the c.d.f. of a sum of uniform random variates in $[-r_1,r_1], \ldots, [-r_{n-1},r_{n-1}]$.
+Differentiating and substituting in the results of Lemma~\ref{lemsumpdf} yields the formula above. \end{pf} Since we will often be interested in equilateral polygons with edgelength 1, we observe the following.